theflakes/Linux_Forensic_Harvester/README.md

                             - Tag: HexHunt

 Note:
-  If not run as root some telemetry cannot be harvested.
+  Must be run as root.

   A log with data_type of 'Rootkit' will be generated if the size of file read into memory is less that the size on disk.
 This is a simple possible root kit identification